-2.8.2 Whether 'First-in:First-out'(FIFO) method has been adopted for using MDM ingredients such as pulses, oil/fats.
+- 2.8.2 Whether pulses are being procured from NAFED or otherwise. - Pulses are being procured at the local level. - 2.8.3 Whether 'First-in:First-out'(FIFO) method has been adopted for using MDM ingredients such as pulses, oil/fats.
 Condiments salt etc. or not.